SoftwareONE-SAP/meteor-reactable/README.md

 #### 8. `field.thInner` [ `React class` ]

 This works the same as `field.tdInner` with a few differences.
-Props passed to the class include `name` and `label`. `props.children` contains the suggested title calculated from the label or a cleaned up version of the name.
+Props passed to the class include `name`, `label` and `sort` (null, 'asc' or 'desc' depending on whether or not we're sorting on this column and the direction). `props.children` contains the suggested title calculated from the label or a cleaned up version of the name.
 Here is an example where the column title is wrapped inside an anchor tag:

 ```javascript
 var config = {